superfly/docs/reference/fly-launch.html.md

 If all goes well, one of several things will happen when you run `fly launch` in a project's working directory:

-1. An existing app will be redeployed.
-This happens if a `fly.toml` is found in the directory, containing an app name that belongs to an app that exists in the Fly.io app database but does not have a healthy instance running.
-In this case, deployment is attempted using the configuration present inside this `fly.toml`.
 1. If the `--image` flag was used, the app will be configured to use a preexisting Docker image on deployment and no further configuration will be done.
 1. If the `--dockerfile` flag was used, the app will be configured to use the specified Dockerfile to build the image and no further configuration will be done.
 2. Otherwise, flyctl scans the local working directory.